avac54765/groupfastpage/_posts/2022-09-25-final-project-planning.md

    - order data (customer name, quantity ordered, item ordered, income)
    - stock (keeps track of inventory)
    - email page (prepared draft ready to be edited and sent out)

+# Implementing

+1. Use group fastpage to create website
+   - have nav bar with pages above
+   - make submenu with links to pages
+2. make API= list of merchandise items (keeping track of stock)
+   - list of dictionaries of ID#, description, quantity)
+3. make API=